InformaticsMatters/squonk/openshift/templates/README.md

 >   If you're running in minishift and starting from a clean system there are
     scripts to simplify the process.
 With a suitable minishift running and a set of environment variables set you can run `minishift-deploy-a.sh` to deploy the first phase, up to and including the SSO infrastructure.
+And then, after you've made changes to the SSO service run `minishift-deploy-b.sh` to install the main application components.

 ### Test logins